We need strong deforestation laws.

 The figures are daunting.

 In the roughtly 200 years since colonisation, 50% of the continent's forest and bushland have been wiped out .

 Australia is number 1 for mammal extinctions in the whole world

 Plus we are second for biodiversity loss just behind Indonesia.

-First Nations people were custodians of the land for tens of thousands of years, and in just 200 years of colonisation, we've driven 55 wildlife species and 37 plants to extinction.
+First Nations people were custodians of the land for tens of thousands of years, but since colonisation 55 wildlife species and 37 plants have been driven to extinction.

 Nature risk in Australia